 Many who have fertility problems have been able to conceive a child through the use of In Vitro Fertilization (IVF).
-At The Center, the In Vitro Fertilization Program treats individuals and couples whose fertility has been impaired by conditions such as tubal problems, endometriosis, male factor infertility, unexplained infertility, and for those who have failed prior treatments.
+At The Center, the In Vitro Fertilization Program treats individuals and couples whose fertility has been impaired by conditions such as tubal problems, endometriosis, male factor infertility, unexplained infertility, and for those who have experienced failed IVF procedures in the past.

 The In Vitro Fertilization program at The Center provides comprehensive care to those requiring traditional IVF, as well as ancillary procedures such as intracytoplasmic sperm injection (ICSI), assisted hatching and embryo cryopreservation.

-ICSI, or assisted fertilization, is a procedure that has dramatically improved the treatment of severe male factor infertility.
+ICSI, or assisted fertilization, is a fertility procedure that has dramatically improved the treatment of severe male factor infertility.
 A relatively common cause of infertility in couples is a low sperm count.
-With ICSI, a single sperm can be injected into the egg resulting in a significantly higher likelihood of fertilization.
+With ICSI, a single sperm can be injected into the egg, significantly improving the likelihood of fertilization.
 This process is used in conjunction with IVF.